 Water Parks

-In addition to the four main theme parks, there are two amazing water parks:
+In addition to the four main theme parks, Walt Disney World also has two water parks:

 • Typhoon Lagoon